abisop/nuttx-docs/en/platforms/arm/stm32f4/boards/stm32f4discovery/index.md

 1. As of 2015-02-05, this configuration was identical to the netnsh configuration other than using IPv6.
 So all of the notes above regarding the netnsh configuration apply.

-    1. Telnet does work with IPv6 but is not enabled in this configuration (but could be).
+    a.
+Telnet does work with IPv6 but is not enabled in this configuration (but could be).
-    2. The network initialization thread was enabled in the netnsh configuration on 2015-09-28, but not in the ipv6 configuration.
+    b.
+The network initialization thread was enabled in the netnsh configuration on 2015-09-28, but not in the ipv6 configuration.

 2. This configuration can be modified to that both IPv4 and IPv6 are support.
 Here is a summary of the additional configuration settings required to support both IPv4 and IPv6:

         CONFIG_NET_IPv4=y
         CONFIG_NET_ARP=y
         CONFIG_NET_ARP_SEND=y (optional)
         CONFIG_NET_ICMP=y
         CONFIG_NET_ICMP_SOCKET=y

         CONFIG_NETDB_DNSCLIENT=y
         CONFIG_NETUTILS_TELNETD=y

         CONFIG_NSH_IPADDR=0x0a000002
         CONFIG_NSH_DRIPADDR=0x0a000001
         CONFIG_NSH_NETMASK=0xffffff00
         CONFIG_NSH_TELNET=y

         Then from NSH, you have both ping and ping6 commands::

         nsh> ping 10.0.0.1
         nsh> ping6 fc00::1

         And from the host you can do similar::

         ping 10.0.0.2
         ping6 fc00::2   (Linux)
         ping -6 fc00::2 (Windows cmd)

         and Telnet is now enabled and works from the host... but only using IPv6 addressing::

         telnet fc00::2

         That is because the Telnet daemon will default to IPv6 and there is no Telnet option to let you select which if both IPv4 and IPv6 are enabled.

 3. I have used this configuration to serve up IP address prefixes in a local network with these modifications to the configuration:

         +CONFIG_NET_ICMPv6_ROUTER=y
         +CONFIG_NET_ICMPv6_PREFLEN=64
         +CONFIG_NET_ICMPv6_PREFIX_1=0xfc00